-“Unsurprisingly the European regulators have all understandably paused to look at what the US experience is like, before making any strong commitment,” he says.
+“Unsurprisingly the European regulators have all understandably paused to look at what the US experience is like, before making any strong commitment,” he said.

 Will they come to Europe?

-Jamieson says we could see a semi-transparent ETF in Europe in the next three to five years, but that we currently do not have anything like “the same focus or drumbeat” as they did in the US, which experienced years of back and forth dialogue before the SEC approved the products in 2018.
+Jamieson said we could see a semi-transparent ETF in Europe in the next three to five years, but that we currently do not have anything like “the same focus or drumbeat” as they did in the US, which experienced years of back-and-forth dialogue before the SEC approved the products in 2018.

 “If the answer is no on non-transparent ETFs, I am sure the question will then be, why not?
 How many people are asking those questions will have an impact on what the outcome is here in Europe.”